 If your business is able to differentiate its products or services in the mindset of buyers, then it can spend high sales volume rewards based on your sold pricing, but your competitors do not.

-An inequality strategy wants to be unique in its industry along with some levels of widely-valued by firm buyers.
-It selects one or more qualities that many buyers of the industry understand as important, and stand out to meet those needs.
-It gets reward for its uniqueness and exclusiveness with a premium price.
+An inequality strategy wants to be unique in its industry along with some levels of being widely valued by firm buyers.
+It selects one or more qualities that many buyers of the industry understand as important, and stands out to meet those needs.
+It gets rewarded for its uniqueness and exclusiveness with a premium price.

 Like cost focus strategies, segregation focus strategy targets a very specific segment of the market, but instead of offering the lowest prices of buyers in the market, a business offers some unique offers that competitors are not proposing.

 For example, a boutique that sells clothes for four feet tall or small people will follow a diversified focus strategy providing a very narrow and unique segment of the clothing market.
 Rather than spending money instead of making clothes for everyone, the booty will be able to design suitable clothing for very few buyers.